ironhack-bcn-data-pt/PR04-Project-tableau/README.md

 ## Conclutions

 Our sales conclusion is that Nintendo, EA, and Ubisoft have the best global sales.
 Most video game sales in a period of time were between 2001-2015.
-The games most produced by the company are Action, Sports, and Shooter.
-The bests games sell are Wii Sports, Grand Theft Auto V, and Super Mario Bros.
-In the base of the gross sales by genre per developer, I could say that Nintendo diversifies more them incomes than EA sports.
-The proportion of the sales by region said to me that if I want to develop and sell a video game I will be promoted more in North America than another region because they consume more videogames.
+The games most rentability in terms of sales per genre are Action, Sports, and Shooter.
+The bests game sales were Wii Sports, Grand Theft Auto V, and Super Mario Bros.
+In the base of the gross sales by genre per developer, I could say that Nintendo could sell different types of genre games in comparison with EA sports that the gross sales are coming from sports games.
+The proportion of sales by region said to me that the most percentage of gross global sales of video games is in North America.